 6.4 Determination of Open Circuit Characteristics

-6.4.1 The no-load curve represents the dependence of the armature voltage on the field current at rated speed of a direct current machine at no-load condition at both separate and self excitation.
+6.4.1 The no-load curve represents the dependence of the armature voltage on the field current at rated speed of a direct current machine at no-load condition at both separate and self-excitation.
 In the latter case, the series field winding (if used) shall not carry the current of the shunt field winding.
 The no-load characteristics curve of series excited generators shall be determined only at separate excitation.

 6.4.2 If the speed (n) differs from rated value (n rated) when determining the no-load characteristics curve, the no-load voltage (Vo) may be calculated by following formula: